 What has your experience been?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 “We are expected to be” superwomen” as soon as we confirm a positive pregnancy test.

 You are perfectly “perfect” the way you choose to do things

 I cannot emphasize enough that you are perfect just the way you are as a mom.
 In other words, ” there is no perfect parent, we are all on a journey of trial and error.”